vohi/minicoin/README.md

 or the name of the box includes the string "windows".

 Windows machines support WinRM and ssh, but only WinRM works reliably for provisioning.
-To be able to talk WinRM via vagrant, install the ruby gem on the host:
+To be able to talk WinRM via Vagrant, install the ruby gem on the host:

 `$ sudo gem install winrm`

 ## Mac

-A guest is identified as running MacOS when either the name of the machine, or the name of the box includes the string "mac".
+A guest is identified as running macOS when either the name of the machine, or the name of the box includes the string "mac".

 Since VirtualBox doesn't provide guest additions for Mac systems, minicoin is